§ 1 Name and place of registration

 (3) For General Assemblies as face-to-face events, all EADPH members present in the room shall be entitled to vote.

 (4) For General Assemblies as virtual or hybrid meeting all EADPH members who have registered for the Congress shall automatically be granted access to all virtual and hybrid General Assemblies.
 Other EADPH members who do not attend the congress but wish to participate in the general meeting must notify the EADPH e.V. secretary in writing 7 days before the General Assembly of Members and will then also receive virtual access to the General Assembly of Members and voting.

 § 18 Congress

 The timing of the regular annual Congress of the association shall coincide with the General Assembly of Members.

 § 19 Liquidation of the Association

-After liquidation, the remaining assents of the association will be transferred to the WHO and shall only be used for charitable purposes, especially for the promotion of the Dental Public Health services within Europe.
+(3) After liquidation or lapse of tax-privileged purposes, the remaining assets of the association will be transferred to “Deutsche Gesellschaft für Kinderzahnheilkunde” and shall only be used for charitable purposes, especially for the promotion of the Dental Public Health services within Europe.

 § 20 Authoritative Version